 For the report to be effective, it should be periodically cleaned up, so that stray debits and credits are removed from the report.
 Otherwise, it tends to become cluttered over time and therefore more difficult to read.

 Given the issues noted here, a better solution is to use a report generated by the accounting system, which lists only those supplier invoices that are nearly due or overdue for payment, based on invoice dates and supplier payment terms.

-The aging report is sometimes used by a company's outside auditors as a listing of payables due as of the audit date.
+The aging report is sometimes used by a company's outside auditors as a listing of payables due as of the end of the period being audited.
 However, this report is only useful to them if its total matches the ending accounts payable balance in the general ledger.